b3hr0uz/Process-Creation-Hierarchy/README.md

 1) Enter parameters
 2) Create a new child process
 3) Destroy all descendants of a process
-4) Quit program and free memory
+4) Quit the program and free memory